-Although Taiwan has experienced a relatively peaceful democratic transition, it has not yet entered a "post-authoritarian" era.
-Many academics and journalists have argued that in Taiwan's peaceful reform, as engineered by the KMT elites, judicial transition remained incomplete, and those responsible for injustices under the authoritarian regime had not been morally or legally prosecuted by the time of the Sunflower Movement (Wu, 2005; Shattuck, 2019; Chang-Liao and Chen, 2019).
-The KMT retained substantial power after the democratic transition, and it did not lose its majority control of the Legislature until 2016.
-As Hioe (2016) noted, "the plethora of KMT politicians culpable of past misdeeds... are still running around, it remains that few of the culprits of past crimes committed in Taiwan have... been held to account and many remain politically active."
-The lingering influence of authoritarianism contributed to the crisis of democratic governance and the many associated social and economic problems in Taiwan.
+Although Taiwan had experienced a relatively peaceful democratic transition until that time, it had not yet entered a post-authoritarian era as of 2014.
+The KMT was Taiwan's authoritarian ruling party before its democratic transition, which began in 1987 when Chiang Ching-kuo lifted martial law after nearly four decades of repression.
+Democratic reforms expanded under Lee Teng-hui in the 1990s, leading to the first direct presidential election in 1996.
+Taiwan's first president from the rival DPP, Chen Shui-bian, was elected in 2000, after which the KMT's Ma Ying-jeou won the election in 2008.
+Despite these signs of progress toward democratization, many academics and journalists argue that the transition, which was shaped by KMT elites (so they could maintain control over the pace of change and the party's reputation), was incomplete; the people responsible for past injustices had not been prosecuted by the time of the Sunflower Movement (Wu, 2005; Shattuck, 2019), and the KMT retained significant power, including majority control of the legislature until 2016.
+As Hioe (2016) noted, "the plethora of KMT politicians culpable of past misdeeds . . . are still running around, it remains that few of the culprits of past crimes committed in Taiwan have . . . been held to account and many remain politically active."
+The lingering influence of authoritarianism contributed to Taiwan's governance crisis and related social and economic issues.

-Under the KMT's long-term authoritarian rule, connected businesses enjoyed the privilege of entering lucrative industries that were regulated by the government (Wade, 2003) and obtained various regulatory favors and investment resources (Mahmood, Chung, and Mitchell, 2017).
-Despite Taiwan's rapid economic growth from the 1960s to the 1990s, the economy in the 2010s faced the problems of low and stagnating wages, increasing income inequality, and the hollowing out of domestic industries (Hsiao, 2016).
-These problems have been attributed to the liberal economic policies that allowed manufacturing firms to shift their factories to mainland China and other low-cost regions.
-The Taiwanese economy was also increasingly controlled by large corporations around the 2010s.
-The 10 largest firms employed only 4 percent of the population, but their share of total revenue in Taiwan increased from 25 percent in 1990 to over 40 percent in 2010 (Min News, 2021).
+Under the KMT's decades-long authoritarian rule, connected businesses enjoyed the privilege of entering lucrative industries that were regulated by the government (Wade, 2003), and such businesses obtained various regulatory favors and investment resources (Mahmood, Chung, and Mitchell, 2017).
+Despite Taiwan's rapid economic growth from the 1960s to the 1990s, the economy in the 2010s faced low and stagnating wages, increasing income inequality, and the hollowing out of domestic industries (Hsiao, 2016)-problems attributed to policies that allowed manufacturing firms to shift their factories to Mainland China and other low-cost regions.
+The Taiwanese economy was also increasingly controlled by large corporations: The ten largest firms employed only 4 percent of the population, but their share of total revenue in Taiwan increased from 25 percent in 1990 to over 40 percent in 2010 (Min News, 2021).
 Economic concentration limited the market space for small and medium-sized firms, making it difficult for them to survive, and further worsened labor conditions by lowering wages, reducing benefits, and demanding longer working hours.

-Taiwan's democratic transition has not completely alleviated these problems.
-Even after political liberalization, political ties continued to be an important channel through which businesses could exert influence on politics (Mahmood, Chung, and Mitchell, 2017).
-The public's frustration with the KMT government's economic policy and its authoritarian past is clearly illustrated in the following public statement issued by the Sunflower Movement protestors2 (Yan, 2015: 343-344):
+Taiwan's democratic transition had not completely alleviated these problems, and political ties continued to be an important channel through which businesses could influence politics (Mahmood, Chung, and Mitchell, 2017).
+The following public statement issued by Sunflower Movement protestors clearly illustrates the public's frustration with the KMT government's economic policy and its authoritarian past (Yan, 2015: 343):2